Elevation: 9,237 ft

 From the Utah side, leave US-89 at its junction with Franklin Basin Road/FSR-006.
-This signed junction is located 2.8 miles W of CR-243/Beaver Mountain Ski Area Road and 5.8 miles W of Swan Flat Road/FSR-014 on Highway 89 heading South.
+This signed junction is located 2.8 miles west of CR-243/Beaver Mountain Ski Area Road and 5.8 miles west of Swan Flat Road/FSR-014 on Highway 89 heading south.
 Unlike the access from the Idaho side (see Page 367 of the book), this access does not require 4WD and can be driven by passenger vehicles.
-At 5.7 miles, the FS road crosses into Idaho and becomes FSR-406.
+At 5.7 miles, the Forest Service road crosses into Idaho and becomes FSR-406.
 At 7.4 miles, you reach a signed junction with FSR-1212/Corral Hollow Road to the right.
 This is Corral Hollow.
 Park here or drive a short distance up the road into the trees, where the road becomes Corral Hollow Trail, an ATV trail (FST-106).
-This trail is only marked with a simple FS sign in the ground.
-There is a nice dispersed campsite 0.8 miles N of the FSR-1212/Corral Hollow Road turnoff on Franklin Basin Road.
-It is located on the R/E side of the road up in the trees.
+This trail is only marked with a simple Forest Service sign in the ground.
+There is a nice dispersed campsite 0.8 miles north of the FSR-1212/Corral Hollow Road turnoff on Franklin Basin Road.
+It is located on the right/east side of the road up in the trees.

 There is no “Standard Route” for Peak 9237.
 All routes involve at least 1 to 1-1/2 miles of serious bushwhacking.
 If you ride an ATV or MC up onto the summit ridge north of the peak [via either Corral Hollow Trail/FST-106 or the Great Western Trail/Highline Trail/FST-316], you can shorten the hike considerably.
 But even from that point, you must bushwhack south for 1-1/2 miles along a rocky ridge (with some minor ups and downs) through thick brush, boulders/talus, and some short forested sections to reach the summit plateau.
 If there ever is a “Standard Route” for this peak, it will be from the Idaho side via FST-316.

-Thankfully, all of the aforementioned roads and trails are shown on both the NFS map and the Trails Illustrated Logan/Bear River Range map.
+Thankfully, all of the aforementioned roads and trails are shown on both the National Forest map and the Trails Illustrated Logan/Bear River Range map.
 Unfortunately, the USGS topo map does NOT show the Corral Hollow Road, the Corral Hollow Trail, or the Highline Trail.
-It is only useful for contour lines and general topography, which IS very helpful when bushwhacking (NFS maps and TI maps lack such topographical detail).
+It is only useful for contour lines and general topography, which IS very helpful when bushwhacking.

-From the trailhead for the Corral Hollow ATV Trail (FST-106), you must find the Northwest Ridge.
+From the trailhead for the Corral Hollow ATV Trail (FST-106), you must find the northwest ridge.
 Due to the thick forest, it is impossible to see and is ill-defined until you reach the 8,200-foot level.
 You must rely completely on your map and compass (or GPS) to find it.
-If you are using an altimeter (as I do), set your elevation to 7,920 feet at the junction of Franklin Basin Road/FSR-406 and Corral Hollow Road/FSR-1212.
+If you are using an altimeter, set your elevation to 7,920 feet at the junction of Franklin Basin Road/FSR-406 and Corral Hollow Road/FSR-1212.
 Hike briefly up FST-106 to the 8,060-foot level.
-The Corral Hollow drainage is bone dry by late summer, but is thick with brush and willows.
-Leave the trail and bushwhack SE across the dry creek bed and begin the climb up through the forest.
-Maintain a SE line as you ascend up through the thick forest.
-The brush and blowdown will frustrate you, but stay with it because open ground lies ahead on the R/SW side of the ridge.
-At about 8,500 feet, you will discover open terrain (albeit desert scrub) on the RHS of the rounded “ridge”.
+The Corral Hollow drainage is bone dry by late summer but is thick with brush and willows.
+Leave the trail and bushwhack southeast across the dry creek bed and begin the climb up through the forest.
+Maintain a southeasterly line as you ascend up through the thick forest.
+The brush and blowdown will frustrate you, but stay with it because open ground lies ahead on the right/southwest side of the ridge.
+At about 8,500 feet, you will discover open terrain (albeit desert scrub) on the right-hand side of the rounded “ridge.”

-From the summit of Peak 9237, hike N across the summit plateau, weaving your way through the sagebrush to reach the N end of the plateau at the top of the North Ridge.
+From the summit of Peak 9237, hike north across the summit plateau, weaving your way through the sagebrush to reach the north end of the plateau at the top of the north ridge.
 You now have a good visual of the work that lies ahead of you.
-From this vantage point, it is critical to recognize that the North Ridgebecomes confusing at Point 9012.
-You will be tempted to follow the NE ridge spur (which descends to Gibson Basin) or, worse yet, the E spur (which descends to Horse Lake at the S end of Gibson Basin).
-The actual North Ridge undulates a bit after Point 9012 and does not even seem to be a ridge anymore.
-But it is, and it is CRITICAL to stay on a northward trajectory after you pass Point 9012.
-You can clearly see both the NE spur and the E spur from your vantage point at the crest of the N ridge, where you currently stand.
-Burn that image in your brain (particularly the look of the NE spur) and do NOT mistakenly start going that way after you reach Point 9012.
+From this vantage point, it is critical to recognize that the north ridge becomes confusing at Point 9012.
+You will be tempted to follow the northeast ridge spur (which descends to Gibson Basin) or, worse yet, the east spur (which descends to Horse Lake at the south end of Gibson Basin).
+The actual north ridge undulates a bit after Point 9012 and does not even seem to be a ridge anymore.
+But it is and it is CRITICAL to stay on a northward trajectory after you pass Point 9012.
+You can clearly see both the northeast spur and the east spur from your vantage point at the crest of the north ridge where you currently stand.
+Burn that image in your brain (particularly the look of the northeast spur) and do NOT mistakenly start going that way after you reach Point 9012.

-The crest of the North Ridge is a mess due to a mix of trees (mostly aspens) and boulders.
-The L/W side of the ridge crest is steep, thick forest with boulders mixed in and must be avoided.
-The R/E side is open terrain with its own set of “issues”, but is much more manageable than the other alternatives.
-Stay close to the ridge crest (on its R/E side) and work your way through a mix of desert scrub and boulders.
-The boulders in this section are ground boulders, so it goes pretty quickly.
+The crest of the north ridge is a mess due to a mix of trees (mostly aspens) and boulders.
+The left/west side of the ridge crest is steep, thick forest with boulders mixed in and must be avoided.
+The right/east side is open terrain with its own set of “issues”, but is much more manageable than the other alternatives.
+Stay close to the ridge crest (on its right/east side) and work your way through a mix of desert scrub and boulders.
+The boulders in this section are ground boulders so it goes pretty quickly.
 You soon reach Point 9012, a rocky outcrop with lots of aspens mixed in.
 It’s a mess and must be avoided.
-Skirt Point 9012 on its forested L/W side and leave the “ridge” to descend northward through the forest to an open “saddle” on the R/E side of a ridge hump.
-You won’t feel like you’re on the North Ridge anymore, BUT YOU ARE.
+Skirt Point 9012 on its forested left/west side and leave the “ridge” to descend northward through the forest to an open “saddle” on the right/east side of a ridge hump.
+You won’t feel like you’re on the north ridge anymore, BUT YOU ARE.

-Once past the ridge hump, contour L/W-ish to regain the ridge crest.
+Once past the ridge hump, contour left/west-ish to regain the ridge crest.
 Continue on a northward trajectory.
 The boulder/scrub mix becomes more tedious now since the boulders are mostly above the ground.
 Some easy Class 3 maneuvering is necessary.
 The veg clogs the boulders and makes this process somewhat tedious (and somewhat dangerous in terms of losing your footing or getting stuck in a gap).
 After a bit more downhill, you reach a wide, flat saddle at 8,780 feet.
 This is the low point between Peak 9237 and Peak 9162.
 It is an open field of desert scrub/veg and boulders.
-It is located 5 vertical feet below, and about 1/8 mile south, of the point where the Highline ATV Trail (FST-316) crosses the ridge.
+It is located five vertical feet below, and about 1/8 mile south of, the point where the Highline ATV Trail (FST-316) crosses the ridge.